-Brain surgery is used to treat a variety of conditions, such as tumors, blood clots, aneurysms, epilepsy and Parkinson’s disease.
-It is performed by a neurosurgeon and involves a physician anesthesiologist with extensive knowledge of the types of anesthesia, monitoring and post-operative care required for these sensitive operations.
-In some cases, this physician anesthesiologist will be a neuroanesthesiologist who has received advanced clinical training in anesthesia for brain and spinal surgeries.
+Brain surgery is used to treat a variety of conditions, such as tumors, blood clots, aneurysms, epilepsy, and Parkinson’s disease.
+It is performed by a neurosurgeon and involves an anesthesiologist with extensive knowledge of the types of anesthesia, monitoring, and post-operative care required for these sensitive operations.
+In some cases, this anesthesiologist will be a neuroanesthesiologist who has received advanced clinical training in anesthesia for brain and spinal surgeries.

 These are some of the most common operations involving the brain or areas around it.
 Some of the explanations below are derived from information obtained from the National Cancer Institute.

 - Craniotomy.
 A piece of the skull is removed to give doctors access to the brain to remove a brain tumor, abnormal tissue, blood, or blood clots; relieve pressure after an injury or stroke; repair a brain aneurysm or skull fractures; or treat other brain conditions.
 The piece of the skull is put back in place after surgery.